-Mode Register - MODE, MODE\1
+Mode Register - MODE, MODE_1

-The device supports two system clock and four operation modes.
-The system clock could be 32768Hz or HCLK and operation mode could be Normal, Green, Sleep or Idle mode.
-These are all selected by the software.

-MODE\1 register supports four high frequency clock (HCLK) for CPU which are 3.58MHz, 7.16MHz, 10.74MHz and 14.32 MHz.
+The device supports two system clocks and four operation modes.
+The system clock can be ether a low frequency 32768Hz oscillator or a high frequency HCLK oscillator.
+The operation modes can be either Normal, Green, Sleep or Idle.
+These are all selected using software.
+MODE_1 register supports four high frequency clocks (HCLK) for the MCU which are 3.58MHz, 7.16MHz, 10.74MHz and 14.32 MHz.